mautic/mautic-community-handbook/pages/02.about/04.how-can-i-contribute/02.developer/docs.md

 ##### Mac OS

-If you're on a Mac and you use [Homebrew](https://brew.sh), you can install Selenium by running `brew install selenium-server-standalone`.
+If you're on a Mac and you use [Homebrew][homebrew], you can install Selenium by running `brew install selenium-server-standalone`.

-You'll also need to download the latest [Chrome WebDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads).
+You'll also need to download the latest [Chrome WebDriver][chrome-web-driver].

 Unzip and move the `chromedriver` file to `/usr/local/Cellar/selenium-server-standalone/drivers/chromedriver`.